 - Check for rust, rot, or frayed wires.

 - Do a pressure check on the ducts to check for leaks.

 - Check that the furnace or heat pump is functioning properly to keep your home warm in winter.

 Extends the Lifespan of the System

 HVAC systems on average last 15-20 years, provided you service them regularly.
 Buying a new HVAC system is a big expense.
 If you don’t service your unit regularly, you’ll be forking out money for a new unit a lot sooner.
 A well-maintained system will keep your home comfortable for years to come.
-If, however, you find that your HVAC system is no longer functioning efficiently despite regular maintenance, this could indicate that it’s time to replace the system.
+If, however, you find that your HVAC system is no longer functioning efficiently despite regular maintenance, this could indicate that it’s time to replace your HVAC system.
 Invest in a good quality system like Trane, and you should get 20 or more years of reliable service.

 Keeps Your Home Healthy

 A dirty HVAC system can affect your family’s health.
 Think about all the dust and dirt it blows into the air that you and your family breathe.
 Keeping a clean and efficient system improves indoor air quality and eliminates nasty odors.
 This is especially important for those who suffer from allergies or asthma.
 Make sure you regularly dust both the indoor and outdoor units, change the air filter, and clean the coils.